Xfennec/kids-alarm-clock/README.md

 ```

 ### Server
-In `config.ino`, 4 URLs a defined, see the following list.
+In `config.ino`, 4 URLs are defined, see the following list.
 You can drop the provided PHP script somewhere or write your own server following the correct data formats.

 - URL_TIME_GET (time.php): return the current date/time in `Y-m-d H:i:s.u` format (ex: `2021-05-10 11:24:36.254200`)